natasha-maisarah/TIS_eportfolio/README.md

 <p align="left"><ol><li><a href="">C++ Foundation Studies Project</a></li></ol></p>

 <h2 align="left">Assignment</h2>
-<h3>📍 Industrial Visit to Nali 2023</h3><p align="justify">The visit to New Academia Learning Innovation (NALI) has endowed me with resources of a conducive to a progressive and holistic approach to education.
+<h3><a href="asg1.pdf">📍 Industrial Visit to Nali 2023</a></h3><p align="justify">The visit to New Academia Learning Innovation (NALI) has endowed me with resources of a conducive to a progressive and holistic approach to education.
 By accentuating resilience education and providing a platform for innovation and collaboration, NALI has afforded me an opportunity to perceive the domain of teaching and learning from an elevated perspective.
-The opportunity to explore NALI has been enlightening and instills my anticipation to implement these insights into educational pursuits, thereby contributing to a broader progression of resilient and future-oriented pedagogy.<br><a href="">Report Assignment 1</a></p>
+The opportunity to explore NALI has been enlightening and instills my anticipation to implement these insights into educational pursuits, thereby contributing to a broader progression of resilient and future-oriented pedagogy.<br></p>
 <br><br>
 <h3>📍 Industrial Talk on Overview of ICT Jobs in Clarity Techworks</h3>
 <br><br>